build-trust/ockam-website/src/content/learn/guides/enrollment/guide.md

 ### Enrollee

 The enrollee can be any device or application that needs to be onboarded.
 Enrollees will first connect to an enroller before knowing what to do next.
 During this initial connection, the enrollee generates a unique identifier to send to the enroller and an optional pet name.
-The pet name is for human readability like "Robot Axiom" vs the unique identifier a0b1c2d3e4f5a6b7c8d9.
+The pet name is for human readability like _"Robot Axiom"_ vs the unique identifier `a0b1c2d3e4f5a6b7c8d9`.

 ### Enroller